Part Three: Guidelines for Students

 10. Freedom from Improper Disclosure

 Protection against improper disclosure of information is a serious professional obligation of faculty members and administrative staff that must be balanced with their other obligations to the individual student, the institution and society.
 (Judgments of ability and character may be provided under appropriate circumstances.)
-Information about student views, beliefs and political associations that professors and College staff acquire in the course of their work as instructors, advisors and counselors should be considered confidential.
+Information about student views, beliefs and political associations that professors and university staff acquire in the course of their work as instructors, advisors and counselors should be considered confidential.
 No information from records is available to prospective employers, graduate or professional schools, or government agencies, without the explicit consent of the student, and such information must be limited to their academic experiences only.

 11. Freedom to Rights as a Private Citizen